pepeL95/reader_writer_locks/README.md

 # reader_writer_locks
+This is a C++ application developed for an Operating Systems class.
-reader/writer lock that do not starve writers
+This program uses parallel programming and knowledge of data structures to create reader/writer locks that do not starve writers.